gaehlerm/SoftwareEngineering/README.md

 ### Services

 Services are used for operations on value objects or entities.
-A good service has 3 properties [DDD p.
-105]:
+A good service has 3 properties [](Domain Driven Design, Eric Evans, p.
+105):

 - The operation does not naturally align with an entity or a value object.
 - The interface of the service is defined in terms of the domain model.